jonahar/TwitterNetwork/README.md

 ## Client

-The client should be configured with the daemon host and port (see `client.conf` template). config file should be given through the `-c` flag.
+The client should be configured with the daemon host and port (see `client.conf` template). config file should be given through the `-c` option.
 The client can run in two modes:
-- interactive mode - commands are read from the user via the terminal.
+- interactive mode - commands are read from the user via the standard input.
 Use with `-i` flag
 - script mode - commands are read from a file, each command in a new line.
-Use with `-s <script>` flag
+Use with `-s <script>` option

-Obviously, help menu can be displayed with `python3 -m TwitterMine.client -h`
+Run `python3 -m TwitterMine.client -h` to see the help menu and a list of all valid commands.